How to secure your future financially in 2024

 After planning for the insurance your second step should plan for emergency funds:

 1. Emergency Job Loss Fund: This fund protects you from sudden job loss and keeps you running while you hunt for a new job.
 The amount must be 6 months of gross (or net) take-home pay.
-As you get older, plan for a longer/larger fund because it will be difficult to find a job then cap it to max one year of pay.
+As you get older, plan for a longer/larger fund because it will be difficult to find a job and then cap it to a maximum of one year of pay.

 2. Parent’s medical emergency: You also consider a parent’s medical emergency if parents do not have any medical insurance, have no own funds, etc. The amount should be at least ₹ 3 lakhs per living parent at current costs.